-On motion of Mr. Fitzgerald, seconded by Ms. Hasara, this recommendation was approved.
+On motion of Mr. Fitzgerald, seconded by Ms. Hasara, these appointments were approved.

 Award Honorary Degrees, Urbana

 (10) The Senate of the Urbana-Champaign campus has recommended that honorary degrees be conferred on the following persons at Commencement Exercises on May 16, 2015: